-The information presented herein is intended for all students working within the equipment-related laboratories of the School of Engineering.
-The policies outline the laboratory access and safety practices to be followed to ensure the health and safety of all students.
-SEPARATE POLICIES APPLY TO THE COMPUTER LABORATORIES (login).
+The information presented herein is intended for all students working within the equipment-related laboratories of the School of Engineering at Penn State Behrend; this includes both the Burke and the AMIC buildings.
+The procedures outline the laboratory access and safety practices to be followed to ensure the health and safety of all students.
+Separate procedures apply to mechanical labs, electrical labs and computer labs.

-The School's engineering equipment-related laboratory policies are written to make you aware of your surroundings so that you will be less likely to be injured as you work.
+The School's engineering equipment-related laboratory and shop equipment safety procedures are written to make you aware of your surroundings so that you will be less likely to be injured as you work.
 Remember that you are responsible for:

 - Your own health and safety.

 - The health and safety of those around you.

 - The security and the safe use of equipment and facilities that you have been authorized to use.

 - Understanding and complying with all laboratory programs, procedures, and/or guidelines

 General Laboratory Procedures

 In order to manage risks, it is necessary to limit access to equipment, laboratories, workshops, and certain storage facilities.
 The following general information applies to ALL equipment-related laboratories within the School of Engineering (Burke and AMIC).
 Each lab has been identified as to its risk potential: High, Medium, and Low.
 Separate rules apply based on the lab’s use and equipment located within.

 - You should locate posted information regarding emergency contact information and identify the location of fire extinguishers and eye washes (if appropriate) within the laboratory.